Sudbury Household Waste Recycling Centre

 Reuse: Hardcore and rubble could be donated to a local community project.

-Recycle: Any Suffolk Household Waste Recycling Centre (HWRC) will accept two manageable bags comprised of rubble or hardcore or any crockery items.
+Recycle: Any Suffolk Household Waste Recycling Centre (HWRC) will accept two manageable bags comprised of rubble or hardcore or any crockery items which can go in the hardcore and rubble container on sites.
 For larger amounts of hardcore and rubble you can use the HWRC trade waste service for a fee, to find out more click here.

 For larger amounts you can also hire a skip, a skip bag, or dispose of the waste at a commercial waste transfer station or landfill site (a charge may apply).Also known as: